 A new unique identifier will eventually replace the outdated cookie.
 Cookies do a poor job at tracking people’s propensity to jump devices.
 This new method will be designed specifically to address this.

 So, what do you think?
 Do any of these predictions resonate with you?
 Do you disagree with any of them?
-Do you have some compelling predictions you’d like to share?
-Drop your thoughts below and let’s discuss.
-No matter of the accuracy of the above, 2014 is going to be another great year for digital marketing!
+If you have some compelling predictions you’d like to share, drio your thoughts below, and let’s discuss.
+No matter the accuracy of the above, 2014 is going to be another great year for digital marketing!